 Caterpillar to close Illinois plant, lay off 800 workers

+Caterpillar Inc. has announced the closing of its facility near Aurora, Illinois, and the lay off 800 workers.
 Earlier this year, the earth-moving equipment maker said it would lay off employees in 2017 because of an anticipated decline in demand for its products.
-Caterpillar spokeswoman Lisa Miller said Friday the large wheel loaders and compactor production will be moved to the company's Decatur, Illinois, plant.

 Add your comments below